geirolz/geirolz/README.md

 ### Hi there 👋

-Hi I'm David, I'm a Scala backend engineer and a volunteer firefighter in the spare time.
+Hi I'm David, I'm a freelance Scala backend engineer and a volunteer firefighter in the spare time.
 I love Functional Programming, I do climbing, mountaineering and photography.
 Passionate about space exploration, innovations and technologies 🚀

+I am also available to write libraries for your company leveraging my experiences with business and opensource, contact me!

 <picture>
   <source